Brand book and graphic standards book: Why are they essential for every serious brand?

 2. Easier collaboration with teams and agencies

-3. Saving time and money
+3. Time and money savings

 4. Building a strong identity